 - Plug your OBD2 scanner into the OBD-II 16-pin port.

-Turn the key to on.
+Turn the key on.
 All the dash lights should turn on.
 Don't start the engine.

-Scanner turns on.
+The scanner turns on.
 Hit the SCAN or READ button on your OBD-II scanner.
-You will see fault codes such as P0300.
-Write down the code and do research online on what those codes mean on Hyundai cars.
+You will see fault codes, such as P0300.
+Write down the code and do research online on what those codes mean for Hyundai cars.